bird70/AWS_ArcGIS_Lambda_Layer/README.md

 ## What this folder contains

-This folder contains Dockerfile(s), requirements and a resulting zip file that contain all the required Python libraries, including the following:
+This folder contains Dockerfile and requirements.txt file that includes all the required Python libraries, including the following:

 arcgis (2.4)
 azure storage blob